The Kiosk Restoration Process

 The internal roof is sprayed in gloss white for illumination purposes.

-The kiosk is then fully glazed with security glass.
+The kiosk is then fully glazed with new security glass.
 All ancillary components, including the internal light are checked, cleaned and refitted.

 The internal door closure mechanism is installed and tested.